cylc/cylc-doc/src/glossary.rst

    dependency
       Dependencies in the :term:`graph` show how :term:`tasks <task>` depend on some combination of the :term:`outputs <task output>` of other tasks.
-      These dependencies are also called the prerequisites of the downstream. task.

       For example, in the following dependency the task ``baz`` depends on both ``foo`` and ``bar`` succeeding: